 - $15,000―per accident for property damage

-Be sure to scout different quotes from different carriers before deciding on a policy―it could save you a lot of money.
-And keep in mind that you do have the option to maximize your protection with additional types of coverage.
+Be sure to get multiple motorcycle insurance quotes from different carriers before deciding on a policy―it could save you a lot of money.

 Even though law officials can access your insurance information via a statewide database system, you still must carry one of the following while riding:

 - A certificate of self-insurance.